-High-dimensional MI estimation will always require careful diagnostics and a measure of skepticism, but our approach turns neural estimators into practical tools for regimes that were previously inaccessible, $N\lesssim K$, potentially strongly impacting how MI estimation is used in scientific research.
+High-dimensional MI estimation will always require careful diagnostics and a measure of skepticism.
+And yet, our approach turns neural MI estimators into practical tools for regimes that were previously inaccessible, $N \lesssim K$, with the potential to substantially broaden how MI estimation is used in scientific research.

-\begin{ack} We thank Sean Ridout, Michael Pasek, Stephanie Palmer, and Gasper Tkacik for useful discussions.
-This work was supported, in part, by NSF grants 2010524, 2409416, by NIH grant NS084844, and by the Simons Foundation Investigator program. \end{ack}
+\acks{We thank Sean Ridout, Michael Pasek, Paarth Gulati, Stephanie Palmer, and Gasper Tkacik for useful discussions.
+This work was supported, in part, by NSF grants 2010524 and 2409416, by NIH grant NS084844, and by the Simons Foundation Investigator program.}